This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Coasting above Sydney Harbour was surreal and one of the best experiences I have had in Sydney.

-While I was up there gazing in wonder at the beauty of Sydney, a beauty I thought I had already seen a million times over, I thought of the Sydney Bridge Climb in comparison to this flight.
+While I was up there gazing in wonder at the beauty of Sydney, a beauty I thought I had already seen a million times over, I thought of the Sydney Bridge Climb in comparison to this private flight.

 I felt as if we were in a giant bubble floating over the most secret wondrous place on earth.